Hustada/prompt-architect/README.md

 6. Hover over any section heading to see the option to regenerate that specific section
 7. Copy the complete prompt to clipboard or download it as a .md file
 8. Use the generated prompt with your preferred AI coding assistant

+## Using with Cursor and AI Coding Assistants

+PromptArchitect provides a solid starting point for AI-driven development in Cursor and other AI coding assistants:

+1. **Project Blueprint**: Generate a comprehensive markdown document that outlines your project requirements
+2. **Download as Markdown**: Save your prompt as a .md file
+3. **Guide Your AI Session**: Open the markdown file in Cursor or copy-paste the content at the beginning of your conversation
+4. **Clear Communication**: The structured format helps you communicate your requirements clearly to the AI
+5. **Evolve Your Project**: As your project develops, return to PromptArchitect to refine specific sections

+The markdown file serves as a reference document that guides your AI-assisted development process.
+It's not an automatic integration, but rather a thoughtful starting point that helps you build better projects with AI assistance.

 ## Project Structure